 - Understanding Agile approach

-- Project initiation and requirements analysis
+- 1. Project initiation

-- Focus on the planning but not the plan
+- 3. Focus on planning

-- Prototyping and Design
+- 4. Prototyping and Design

-- Development and Testing with Scrum - achieve more at less time
+- 6. Development and Testing with Scrum

 - What are sprints?

-- Deployment and maintenance
+- 7. Deployment and maintenance

 Understanding Agile approach

-- Individuals and interactions over processes;
+- Individuals and interactions over processes

-- Working software over constant work on documentation;
+- Working software over constant work on documentation

-- Customer collaboration over contract negotiations;
+- Customer collaboration over contract negotiations

-- Responding to change over following an always steady plan.
+- Responding to change over following an always steady plan

 Key stakeholders in Agile: